Money Transmission Licensing

 How much does a money transmitter license cost?

 A money transmitter license typically costs $500 to $10,000 in application and licensing fees per state, plus a surety bond that ranges from $10,000 in the lightest states (Washington, Wyoming, Idaho) to $500,000 in New York, Kentucky, and Michigan, with California setting bonds between $250,000 and $7 million based on your volume.
-Most states also require minimum net worth of $100,000 to $1 million or more.
+Most states also require minimum net worth of at least $100,000, and in the states that have adopted the Money Transmission Modernization Act that $100,000 is only the floor: the requirement is the greater of $100,000 or a sliding scale of your total assets (3 percent of the first $100 million, 2 percent from $100 million to $1 billion, and 0.5 percent above $1 billion), so a larger balance sheet owes far more than the minimum.
 Four jurisdictions (Illinois, Missouri, Pennsylvania, and Puerto Rico) license transmitters without a bond, and Montana requires no state license at all.
 Combined state bond minimums for a full nationwide program total roughly $6.2 million, which is why nationwide licensing budgets frequently pass seven figures even though you post bonds through a surety rather than in cash.

 Cost estimator